chi-bumblebees-2015/bumblebeard-challenge/README.md

 Feel free to tackle any/all of these issues.
 If you create your own branch, you can push it to this repository, and submit a pull request into my branch.
 Or, if you prefer, contact me to discuss any aspects or components that interest you.
 I can be reached via email, slack, or phone (which is listed on slack).

-## Thanks in advance for any and all help!
+Thanks in advance for any and all work you can contribute!